Josh-IE/mail-dir/README.md

 The framework can be installed with pip
 	pip install Django

+# Usage
+If running on a PC
+Pull the repository into a folder on your platform.
+Run the command 'python manage.py runserver' in a command line shell from the projects folder to start the server.
+Visit http://localhost:8000 or http://127.0.0.1:8000 to access the application index page.

 # Database
 The sqlite database  model is created as thus: first_name = models.CharField(max_length=100)